 - In The Simpsons, Homer, worried about Bart's manliness after interactions with a gay shop-keeper, takes him to one of these mills to show him examples of masculinity.
 It backfired big time as it quickly converts into a gay disco.

-- Real Life steel mills are the Trope Makers for Dangerous Workplace.
+- Real Life steel mills are a particularly nasty example of a Dangerous Workplace.
 On the other hand, the immensely hazardous occupational conditions and the hard physical work are usually compensated with very high pay, and Western steel workers usually have strong union backing.

 - Robert De Niro worked as a steelworker under an assumed name before filming the Deer Hunter, to get a grip of the steelworker's daily life.